scheric/EMS-ESP-Home-Assistant/README.md

-# EMS ESP Home Assistant
+# clean mqtt to Home Assistant
 Custom component for receiving MQTT values from ems-esp.
 I made this for clearing up the configuration.yaml files.